06123641zjj/Safe-Control/README.md

 To test the code use ARMSim#
 http://armsim.cs.uvic.ca/

-The 8-Segment display and LEDs will show status of the safe:
+The 8-Segment display and LEDs will show status of the safe:<br>
-?
-U: indicates safe is unlocked
+ U: indicates safe is unlocked<br>
-?
-L: indicates safe is locked
+ L: indicates safe is locked<br>
-?
-P: indicates safe is programming a code
+ P: indicates safe is programming a code<br>
-?
-C: indicates safe is confirming a new code
+ C: indicates safe is confirming a new code<br>
-?
-F: indicates safe is forgetting an old code
+ F: indicates safe is forgetting an old code<br>
-?
-A: indicates a programming request was successful
+ A: indicates a programming request was successful<br>
-?
-'E': indicates a programming fault.
+ 'E': indicates a programming fault.<br>

 The safe starts unlocked, cannot be locked and there are no valid codes.
 Whenever there are no codes the safe cannot be locked.